some-natalie/gitlog-to-csv/README.md

 - GitHub PAT token to use (defaults to the included `github.token`, only needed if the repository name isn't the current one)
 - Whether to also generate diff files for each commit and include them in the zip archive (defaults to "false")

 It'll output a CSV file, zipped and uploaded as an artifact on that workflow run.
-If the diff file option is also set to true, it'll include all of those diffs as well.
+If the diff file option is also set to true, it'll include all of those diffs in the zip file as well.
 Artifact storage has a limited timeframe, so you may need to download it and move it into another business system (either automatically or manually) depending on your needs.
 Here's what it'll return:

 | Header | Description |
 | --- | --- |